 The Tarot Cards

 The powerful little box of perfection known as the Tarot, the deck of 78 cards divided into 22 cards of the Major Arcana and 56 cards of the Minor Arcana, is one of the most profound Divination tools passed to us.
 The origin of its name has been traced to two Egyptian words, Tar translating to “Road” and Ro meaning “Royal.”
-Thus, the Tarot constitutes the Royal Road and when understood correctly, the cards themselves herald the Truth Seekers quest, the complete and significant journey towards ones Awakening.
+Thus, the Tarot constitutes the Royal Road and when understood correctly, the cards themselves herald the Truth Seekers Quest, the complete and significant journey towards Awakening.
 The archetypal images found in the Tarot, like all valuable symbols resound spontaneous expressions from the psyche’s deepest springs.
 For that very reason they hold up magic mirrors.
 Like all sincere artistic creations, the Tarot is ultimately a Mystery and frequently appreciated for it.

 History